What To Plant In February-Zones 1-10

 Plastic Photo Container and Label Maker

-I highly recommend these for seedlings: CowPots and Organic Seedling Soil, this way you plant your seeds and place the CowPots in your garden when the temperatures are right.
+I highly recommend this tray system for seedlings: CowPots and Organic Seedling Soil, this way you sow your seeds from the seed packets and then place the CowPots in your garden when the climate and temperatures are right.
+I’d love to have a greenhouse, but the space and funds needed are a challenge.
+If that is your way to deal with late winter storms and colder temps, more power to you!

 What to Plant in February by Zone

 Not sure what zone you live in?
 Check here to find your zone.
 Knowing what zone you live in is key to planting things that will thrive in your area.
-Below, I will give you a list of fruits, vegetables, and herbs that you can plant in each zone starting in February.
+Below, I’ll give you a list of fruits, vegetables, and herbs that you can plant in each zone starting in February.

 In zones 1-4, you will only be able to plant indoor plants.
 It is much too cold to start planting anything outside yet.
 One thing that you can plant indoors in any zone is herbs.
 Herbs are great plants that you can plant and harvest indoors in any zone.
+That might include parsley, swiss chard, rhubarb, garlic, and others you like when preparing meals.

 Zones 1-4 (Indoors)